A Program Logic for Abstract (Hyper)Properties: Semantic Model

 \end{definition}

-We assume that the set of elementary commands includes the \textit{skip} command, denoted $\1$, and the \textit{diverge} command, denoted $\0$.
-In examples, we will utilise assignments $x := \mathit{exp}$ and Boolean filters $b?$, where $\mathit{exp}$ represents an arithmetic expression and $b$ a Boolean expression.
+We assume that the set of elementary commands always includes the \textit{skip} command and the \textit{diverge} command, denoted $\1$ and $\0$, resp.
+In examples, we will use assignments $x := \mathit{exp}$ and Boolean filters $b?$, where $\mathit{exp}$ is an arithmetic expression and $b$ a Boolean expression.
 We write $;$ for sequential composition, $+$ for nondeterministic choice, and $(\cdot)^*$ for Kleene star iteration.
-We also inductively define $\r^0 \triangleq \1$ and $\r^{i+1} \triangleq \r ; \r^i$, as a shorthand for the sequential composition of a fixed number of copies of $\r$.
+We inductively define $\r^0 \triangleq \1$ and $\r^{i+1} \triangleq \r ; \r^i$, denoting the sequential composition of a fixed number of copies of $\r$.
+We derive other standard control flow constructs as usual: